ktanushree/yaml_config_generator/README.md

 This script is used to generate YAML config files from a CSV data source and a Jinja template

 #### Synopsis
-This script is used to generate YAML config files from a CSV data source and a Jinja template
+This script is used to generate YAML config file that can be used by the cloudgenix_config utility to push configuration to the Prisma SD-WAN Controller.
+This scripts expects 2 input files:
+- CSV Data source
+- Jinja Template

+The script also needs to know an output directory location where YAML config files need to be stored.

+The YAML files generated are named after the site.
+The script expects the column name in the CSV data source where site names for the configurations are stored in order derive YAML file names.

 #### Requirements
-* Active Prisma SDWAN Account
 * Python >=3.6
 * Pandas
 * jinja2